-Marshallese Voices — Culture, History & Community
+Marshallese Voices: Culture, History & Community

 Our Mission

+We are dedicated to raising awareness about the Marshallese community, their extraordinary culture, including language, cuisine and traditions.
 We bridge the Marshall Islands and Northwest Arkansas by sharing Marshallese history, preserving cultural traditions, and connecting the community with vital resources.

 History